AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

         - **2**.
 System asks the user for confirmation of action.
         - **3**.
 The user's list of favorite recipes is updated with the addition/ removal of a recipe.
     - **Failure scenario(s)**:
-        - **1a**: The recipe addition fails due to data accesses issues on past queries.
+        - **1a**: The addition of a recipe fails due to issues with accessing past query data.
             - **1a1**: Display error message that the addition failed, and prompt the user to try again.
 Removal of recipes do not fail.

 7. **Manage Friends**: